MarlonMueller/stable-baselines3-contrib/README.md

 # General

-For an introduction on the safety wrappers have a look at the provided [Jupyter Notebook](https://github.com/MarlonMueller/stable-baselines3-contrib/blob/feat/safety-wrappers/notebook.ipynb).
+An **introduction to the safety wrappers** is provided in this [Jupyter Notebook](https://github.com/MarlonMueller/stable-baselines3-contrib/blob/feat/safety-wrappers/notebook.ipynb).

-Information and code on how to tune the environment can be found here: https://github.com/MarlonMueller/math_pendulum_tuning
+Information and code on how to **tune the environment** can be found here: https://github.com/MarlonMueller/math_pendulum_tuning

 # Getting Started